Best air fryer 2023: quick and healthy cooking tested by experts

 Reasons to avoid

-When Drew Barrymore came out with her own line of appliances, we were first in line to review them.
-The Beautiful 6-Quart Digital Air Fryer looked just as, well, beautiful in person as it did online, with a Sage Green finish (it also comes in black, white, blue, and other shades) and a matte exterior that resists scuff marks.
+We were sceptical when Drew Barrymore came out with her own line of appliances and we were first in line to review them.
+The Beautiful 6-Quart Digital Air Fryer looked just as good in person as it did online, with a sage green finish (it also comes in black, white, blue, and other shades) and a matte exterior that resists scuff marks.

 The six-quart basket is great for families, but it also worked well on smaller servings of snacks.
 In her tests, expert tester Camryn Rabideau baked bagels, made French fries, and dehydrated slices of apple, and everything came out well-cooked and evenly crisped.
+What's more, I've never seen it cost more than $90.
 For the price, this is a brilliant and stylish pick.

-Camryn found that the materials felt a little cheap, but bear in mind that this is true of most air fryers, as they're largely made of plastic.
+While Camryn found that the materials felt a little cheap, you should bear in mind that this is true of most air fryers, as they're largely made of plastic.
+However, Camryn also found that you have to press the buttons right in the center for the air fryer to work, which can be a little frustrating.

 Camryn's Beautiful 6-Quart Digital Air Fryer review has more details.